DZucchetti/web-writable-files/README.md

 ## Possible approach
 The research project has made us aware of the problem, but we never attempted to imagine a new API to save files.
 The publication of the API is the occasion to get a step further by trying to image an alternative way to approach the problem.

 When editing documents or images locally it is wise for the software to create a temporary copy on the device.
 If the connection goes down or is not of good quality the application has continuous access to the data.
-Software should also provide a way to temporarily save the change.
-If the app crash or is closed the work should not get lost.
+Software should also provide a way to temporarily save the changes.
+If the app crash or it is closed, what have been done should be retrieved.
-The easiest way to achieve that is by creating a copy of the original file and work on this.
+The easiest way to achieve that is by creating a local copy of the original file and use this.
 Changes are saved directly to the file.
-When the user "save/commit" changes the original file should be overwritten with the new one.
+When the user push the "save/commit" button the changes are copied back and the original file is overwritten by the new copy.
-Due to the fact that the original file may reside on the cloud and someone else could have changed it.
-The app, prior to replace the original, if the content has been changed.
-In this case it should provide a way to merge the changes or else, in case that a merge cannot be performed, inform the user witch file to keep.
+Due to the fact that the original file may reside on the cloud, in the meantime someone else could have changed it.
+If the original content has been changed, the app, should be able to to know and takes appropiate steps.
+It should provide a way to merge the changes or else, in case that a merge cannot be performed, inform the user witch file version to keep.

 Each application that allows to work offline should provide this functionality.
-But a better solution, also for security reason, would be to have the system offer this functionality.
+But a better solution, also for security reason, would be to have the operating system or the web browser act as a "file-service-worker".
+The File-Service-Worker should implementa and API that allow to:
+- retrieve content from any place
+- be notified of changes
+- save the file back
+- be notified of conflict
+- see differences between version
+- resolve possible conflicts.

 The apps interact with a File-Service-Worker that makes available the file and take care to save the data back to the appropriate place and in case of concurrent changes delegate offer a chance to the app to solve the conflict or let the user decide what version of the file to keep.

-A possible workflow could be this:
+Instead of a simple API to access a local file, a complete service should be made available:
+- The File-Service-Worker should be provided by the browser or by the operating system.
 - The webapp should not have direct access to the file.
 - The same API should allow to access any kind of resource (local file, network file, Dropbox file)
 - When the App request access to a file, the API create a local copy in the user space.